TimbakTwo/Growtopia-Casino-Simulator/Readme.txt

-Like a phoenix, the burst of the fire burns
+Like a phoenix, the burst of the fire burns, the burn

 Welcome, and thank you for trying out my test project